 Prerequisite coursework: BIOL 112; PSYC 111; SOCI 111; SWRK 230, 250, 251.
-The first four courses should be taken during the student's first and second years of college.
-SWRK 250 and 251 should be taken fall and spring of the sophomore year.
-Coursework upon acceptance to the major: There are four sequences in the major.
+These courses should be taken during the student's first and second years of college.
+There are four sequences in the major.
 Students must complete all four.
-Practice sequence: 343, 344 (junior year), 345 (senior year).
-Policy sequence: 347 (junior year).
-Research sequence: SOCI 201, SWRK 340 (junior year).
-Field sequence: 349 (junior year), 390, 396, 397 (senior year).
-Admission Procedures During their first two years, pre-social work students enroll in core courses and prerequisite courses necessary for admission to the major.
-Students apply for admission to the social work major in the spring semester of their sophomore year.
-Interested students should contact the social work department or refer to the Social Work Student Handbook (available in social work faculty offices or on the social work web page) for admission materials.
-Requirements for Admission to the Major: - 1.
-Completion of all prerequisite coursework with a cumulative GPA of at least 2.75 prior to final acceptance into the social work program. - 2.
-A two-page essay outlining life experiences which suggest understanding of and empathy for one or more populations served by social workers.
-This should include two relevant volunteer or job-related experiences. - 3.
-Completion of the program application form (available in the Social Work Student Handbook) and Application for Acceptance to a Major form (available from the registrar). - 4.
-A recent transcript.

-While completion of the above requirements allows students to apply to the social work program, it does not assure admission.
-Satisfactory Progress: - 1.
+Practice sequence: 343, 344, 345 (junior and senior years) Policy sequence: 347 (junior or senior year) Research sequence: SOCI 201, SWRK 340 (junior year) Field sequence: 349 (junior year), 390, 396, 397 (senior year) Admission Procedures The Board of Trustees at the College of Saint Benedict and the Board of Regents at Saint John's University determined in 2009 to close the Social Work major.
+No students not already admitted to the major will be admitted.
+Those students admitted to the major before May, 2009, will be able to continue in the major and appropriate opportunities to complete the major will be provided to these students through the 2011 spring semester.
+All currently admitted to the major students must make satisfactory progress in the major to remain accepted in the program: - 1.
 All social work majors are expected to achieve a minimum grade of "C" in prerequisite courses and a minimum of "BC" in each required and elective social work course.
 All social work majors also must maintain a cumulative grade point average of 2.75.
 A student whose grades or grade point average falls below minimum standards must meet with his/her advisor to create an academic contract stating how the student will improve performance.
 Details of this procedure and standards for removal from the program are found in the Social Work Student Handbook. - 2.
 All courses in the major must be taken in sequence.
 Students who receive a grade lower than a "BC" in a social work course may be required to make adjustments in their program plans in order to progress in the major sequence.
 In some cases, students may be required to withdraw from the major. - 3.
 Students who violate the National Association of Social Workers (NASW) Code of Ethics and general standards of professional social work may be required to withdraw from the major.
 Details of this procedure and standards are in the Social Work Student Handbook.
 Special Requirements: